Ha-Duong-88/Credit_Risk_Analysis/README.md

 BalancedRandomForestClassifier_model.png![BalancedRandomForestClassifier_model](https://user-images.githubusercontent.com/80140082/125140612-c1d4e200-e0c7-11eb-954f-cf3675640b85.png)

-* The balanced accuracy score improved to about 79%.
+* The balanced accuracy score improved to 79%.
 * The high_risk precision is still low at 4% with 67% sensitivity which makes a F1 of only 7%.
 * Due to a high number of false positives, the precision is 100% and low_risk sensitivity is now 94%.